manvithk/Covid-19_Statewise_Visualization/README.md

 ## About
 The dataset used contains latest Covid-19 India State-wise data till January 2,2022.
 This dataset has been used to analyze covid in india by using powerbi-desktop to create various visualizations needed to understand covid-19 situation in india state-wise.

+In our country, Covid-19 cases have been on the rise, with new mutations/variants cropping up on a regular basis.
+As a result, understanding, analysing, and visualising COVID-19 state-by-state statistics for our country has become increasingly vital in order to identify the states with the most cases, active cases, deaths, and so on.
+To study the statewise data for this project, I created a visualisation report with  the help of power-bi, which I then published on a website made with several azure technology.
+With dynamic visualization report on the data available, we will be able to comprehend the states in need , allowing the concerned authorities to aid in the right distribution of resources to those states, allowing them to manage and control the pandemic crisis to some extent.

 ## Dataset Attribute Information (<i>Covid-19 India Status.csv</i>)
 <p>1. <b>State/UTs</b>- Names of Indian states and union territories.</p>
 <p>2. <b>Total Cases</b>- Total number of confirmed cases</p>